Business Risks

 Overview of Risk

-The increasing risk of stagnation in the global economy due to the spread of COVID-19, or increased geopolitical risk, also poses an increasing threat to the group's supply chains.
+The increasing risk of geopolitical poses an increasing threat to the group's supply chains.
 A delayed response in analyzing the impact on the group or in the planning and execution of strategies could affect business continuity and have a significant adverse effect on the group's operating results and financial condition.

 Countermeasures

 The group strives to practice procurement that is fair, equitable and transparent, and to build good relationships with suppliers.
-In particular, for key raw materials, the group clarifies possible risks in advance.
-Countermeasures are implemented, including diversifying procurement sources by purchasing from multiple companies, securing alternative raw materials, maintaining appropriate inventory levels, and operating from multiple production sites, among others.
-By means of these risk countermeasures, the group is building a framework to ensure business continuity across the group as a whole.
+In particular, for key raw materials, the group clarifies possible risks in advance and implements countermeasures.
+In addition, the group is building a framework to ensure business continuity across the group through measures such as diversifying procurement sources by purchasing from multiple companies, securing alternative raw materials, maintaining appropriate inventory levels, and operating from multiple production sites.

 Raw Material Price Hikes